kvendrik/google_fastbutton/README.md

 see if the user is going to preform a dubble tap (zooming in).
 Google fastbutton is a method to avoid this 300ms delay.

-This javascript file is basicly the [google fastbutton](https://developers.google.com/mobile/articles/fast_buttons) class ready for use.
+google-fastbutton.js is basicly the [google fastbutton](https://developers.google.com/mobile/articles/fast_buttons) class ready-to-use.

 Basic usage